tinteto/Slicey-Culinary-App/README.md

 b.
 Recipe Catalog:
 Contains a welcome message with Login and Register buttons for guests, and a quick link to About page.
 Login and Register buttons are not visible to the registered users.
 Contains a collection of all recipes.
 Each recipe card contains recipe name, image, post date and a link to its detailed page.
+Recipes are displayed according to their creation time, newest first.

 c.
 Detailed Recipe Page:
 Each recipe contains name, date of creation, image, ingredients and instructions lists and comment section visible to non-users.